DigiPen-CS315/project-4-template/README.md

 By Roland Shum

 ## Document Goal:
-The purpose of this document is to help struggling students gain a foothold on how to start this project.
+The purpose of this document is to help students gain a foothold on how to start this project.
 This document will show you how to get started using the non-macro method of **overloading** new()/delete().